 Applying To College: Do You Know Your Backstory?

-As college application season winds down for this year’s seniors, I’ve been thinking about the students and families I am grateful to know.
+As college application season winds down for this year’s high school seniors, I’ve been thinking about the students and families I am grateful to know.

 Working with diverse students from around the country, thanks to Zoom, I tuned in to a vast range of experiences and perspectives.
 What role will this year’s class of applicants play in designing a future that reflects their priorities?
 I can’t wait to find out.